joseaccruz/xyz2b/README.md

     <subject_N>.sub    - The subtitles for the respective video.
     <subject_N>.report - A textual report with the FREEZE and EM windows.
     summary.report   - A textual report with the summary of all subjects (should be easily copied to Excel).
+    <subject_N_fig1>.svg    - A scalable vector graphics file with the graphical thresholds for FREEZE and EM.
+    <subject_N_fig2>.svg    - A scalable vector graphics file with the 3D plot for FREEZE and EM visualization.

 ### Running the Script